mschmitt19/twilio-webchat-with-serverless/README.md

 In order to use a deployed version of this widget you will need to follow these three steps:

 1. Build and deploy the serverless function endpoints
-2. Build and compile minimised React App code.
+2. Build and compile minimized React App code.
 3. (Optional) Update your website template.

 ## Build and deploy the serverless function endpoints